ASTRODEEP-JWST: NIRCam-HST multiband photometry and redshifts for half a million sources in six extragalactic deep fields: Methods

 \subsection{Photometry}

-As in our previous efforts, in our public catalogs we provide total fluxes.
+As in our previous efforts, in our public catalogues we provide total fluxes.
 The main methods used for this work are the same ones adopted in M22 and P23.
-In short, we compute colors from fixed circular apertures on PSF-matched images, and assuming no color gradients outside them we then re-scale to total fluxes multiplying them by the flux within \citet{Kron1980} elliptical apertures in the F356W+F444W stack, as measured by the software \textsc{a-phot} \citep{Merlin2019}.
+In short, we compute colours in fixed circular apertures on PSF-matched images; as in P23, we smoothed all bands to the F444W resolution, except for the \textrm{HST} WFC3 bands which, having a broader FWHM, were smoothed to the F160W resolution.
+Assuming no colour gradients outside the apertures, we then scale to total fluxes, multiplying the colour term by the flux within \citet{Kron1980} elliptical apertures in the F356W+F444W stack as measured by the software \textsc{a-phot} \citep{Merlin2019}.
 So, the total flux in each band is given by the formula $f_{tot,band} = c_{ap,det} \times f_{ap,band}$, where $c_{ap,det} = f_{tot,det} / f_{ap,det}$.
-As pointed out in M22, our \textsc{a-phot} Kron-like aperture on average tends to gather more light than the standard \textsc{SExtractor} \texttt{MAG\_AUTO} (see Fig. 4 in M22), so we don't apply any further aperture correction to the total fluxes.
-Errors are estimated summing in quadrature the relevant pixels from the RMS maps and applying the same formula, $e_{tot,band} = c_{ap,det} \times e_{ap,band}$; this choice is motivated by the fact that most scientific applications (e.g. SED-fitting or color-selections) are essentially based on colors, so the propagation of the total flux error would overestimate the relevant uncertainty.
-We compute fluxes within nine apertures (with diameters 0.2", 0.28", 0.33", 0.50", 0.66", 0.70", 1.32", 2.65" and 5.30"), and build just as many catalogs of total fluxes.
-The values of the apertures correspond to integer multiples of the F444W FWHM 0.165", except for the two smallest ones (a fixed 0.1" radius aperture and the value corresponding to the WebbPSF\footnote{\texttt{https://www.stsci.edu/jwst/science-planning/\\proposal-planning-toolbox/psf-simulation-tool}} F444W FWHM, 0.14") and the sixth one \citep[corresponding to the larger aperture in the UNCOVER catalog by][]{Weaver2024}.
+As pointed out in M22, our \textsc{a-phot} Kron-like aperture on average tends to gather more light than the standard \textsc{SExtractor} \texttt{MAG\_AUTO} (see Fig. 4 in M22), so we did not apply any further aperture correction to the total fluxes.
+Errors are estimated by summing in quadrature the relevant pixels from the RMS maps and applying the same formula, $e_{tot,band} = c_{ap,det} \times e_{ap,band}$; this choice is motivated by the fact that most scientific applications (e.g. SED-fitting or colour-selections) are essentially based on colours, so the propagation of the total flux error would overestimate the relevant uncertainty.
+We computed the fluxes within nine apertures (with diameters 0.2", 0.28", 0.33", 0.50", 0.66", 0.70", 1.32", 2.65", and 5.30"), and built just as many catalogues of total fluxes.
+The values of the apertures correspond to integer multiples of the F444W FWHM 0.165", except for the two smallest ones (a fixed 0.1" radius aperture and the value corresponding to the WebbPSF\footnote{\texttt{https://www.stsci.edu/jwst/science-planning/\\proposal-planning-toolbox/psf-simulation-tool}} F444W FWHM, 0.14") and the sixth one \citep[corresponding to the larger aperture in the UNCOVER catalogue by][]{Weaver2024}.
 We point out that we did not correct the fluxes for the cluster magnification effect in the ABELL2744 field.